-Celebrating our 84th summer, Camp Wind-in-the-Pines, located in historic Plymouth, is the first and best challenge-focused camp owned by any girls’ organization in the area.
-Our premier adventure sports camp for girls in New England features a state-of-the-art challenge and adventure facility with a 20-foot indoor rock face climbing wall, and an outdoor challenge course, bouldering cave, and 35-foot high ropes course.
+Celebrating our 85th summer, Camp Wind-in-the-Pines, located in historic Plymouth, is the first and best challenge-focused camp owned by any girls’ organization in the area.
+Our premier adventure sports camp for girls in New England features a state-of-the-art challenge and adventure facility with a 20-foot indoor rock face climbing wall, an outdoor challenge course, bouldering cave, and 35-foot high ropes course.
 From Wind-in-the Pines, girls can visit the island of Martha’s Vineyard for programs at a Girl Scout-owned property.
 Campers explore the southern region of the state through visits to numerous local sites where they learn about the ocean, history, natural cliffs and caves.
 Girls learn about teamwork and diversity from each other and our staff, who come from around the globe.
-Wind-in-the-Pines focuses on girl-led programming by allowing girls to make decisions about their camp experience, be a part of the Camper Council, and challenge themselves by choice.
+Wind-in-the-Pines focuses on girl-led programming by allowing girls to make decisions about their camp experience, be a part of the Camper Council and challenge themselves.

 Typical Day at Camp